 Fast-forward 30 years, and we in Australia seem to have all relaxed a little on the topic of food waste.
 According to Oz Harvest, each year over 5 million tonnes of food ends up as landfill, enough to fill 9,000 Olympic sized swimming pools.
-One in five shopping bags of food end up in the bin.
+One in five shopping bags of food ends up in the bin.
 Grocery bills which are unremarkable these days – $200, $300 per week for a family – would have been unimaginable even five years ago.
-So, perhaps it’s time we hit rewind, and began to work our way back towards zero food waste as a goal.
+So, perhaps it’s time we hit rewind and began to work our way back towards zero food waste as a goal.

 It’s true that the increase of hours many people work and the need in most households for two incomes, make this challenging.
 It’s much easier when you’re attempting to whip up a meal to satisfy all of your little food critics in 30 minutes to discard perfectly fine, but surplus ingredients.
-As for leftovers which aren’t quite enough to form another meal, who has the time to transform them into a brand new, gastronomic masterpiece the following day?
+As for leftovers that aren’t quite enough to form another meal, who has the time to transform them into a brand new, gastronomic masterpiece the following day?

 The answer is, it doesn’t take more time.
-It saves you time later on, when you have a quick lunch prepared, or a healthy lunchbox filler on hand in the freezer to pop into that schoolbag in the morning.
+It saves you time later on when you have a quick lunch prepared, or a healthy lunchbox filler on hand in the freezer to pop into that schoolbag in the morning.
 With these handy tips, not only will you save food but you’ll also save time – which is probably at the heart of why I’ve become obsessed with collecting them!

 My kitchen tips for zero food waste

-- Excess pancake batter (even a few tablespoons), add a mashed banana, handful of blueberries or a grated apple or pear.
+- Excess pancake batter (even a few tablespoons), add mashed banana, a handful of blueberries or a grated apple or pear.
 Fry up as small, bite-sized fruit pikelets and freeze until needed.
 Great for lunchboxes.

 - Broccoli and cauliflower stems.
-Broccoli stems are delicious sliced and added to a stirfry, or finely chopped and added to Bolognese (they won’t even know it’s in there).
+Broccoli stems are deliciously sliced and added to a stirfry, or finely chopped and added to Bolognese (they won’t even know it’s in there).
 Cauliflower stems and leaves can also be stir-fried, and the stems make delicious pickles (see below).

 - Get pickling!
-Bought too many radishes, cucumbers or other crunchy veg?
+Bought too many radishes, cucumbers or another crunchy veg?
 This easy recipe will turn them into beautiful pickles to enjoy on burgers, toasties, with Middle Eastern food or on a cheese board!